 - Discovery of novel opioid-sparing therapies to relieve pain

-- Interrelationships between classical neurotransmitter systems and immune mediators in the brain particularly as related to addictive processes and pain and analgesia
+- Interrelationships between classical neurotransmitter systems and immune mediators in the brain, particularly as related to addiction, pain and analgesia

-- Interaction of human immunodeficiency viruses (HIV) or its products, and addictive substances on viral progression and on neural, immune, and other physiological processes
+- Interaction of human immunodeficiency virus (HIV or its products) and drugs of abuse on viral progression and on neural, immune, and other physiological processes

 - Effects of drugs of abuse and the endogenous pathways they impact on physiological states including reward, craving, anxiety, and depression